thelowsunoverthemoon/tsprite/README.md

 * Sprites optimized for space

 ## Usage
 This library is intended for sprite based graphics in console based games / visualizations.
 For example, creating console sprites in Batch file games (see examples).
 The various options allow you to create sprites that support layering and take up as little characters as possible.
-Furthermore, it is Windows 10+ only, using sequences from Microsoft's VT100 sequence emulation.
+Unfortunately, it is Windows 10+ only, since it relies on Microsoft's VT100 sequence emulation.

 ## How to Include

-1. Download ```stb_image.h``` [here](https://github.com/nothings/stb/blob/master/stb_image.h), include in the same directory as ```tsprite.h```.
+1. Download ```stb_image.h``` [here](https://github.com/nothings/stb/blob/master/stb_image.h).
+Include in the same directory as ```tsprite.h```.

 2. Include ```tsprite.h``` in your project.
 Important : this is Windows 10+ only.
 List of supported image types at the top of [here](https://github.com/nothings/stb/blob/master/stb_image.h).
 This library uses "Truecolor" escape sequences, which only works if your console supports it.